-While learning to hold a space within which the extraordinary may emerge in the life of a group, the practical aims of this training are to enable participants to:
+The practical aims of this training are to enable participants to:

-- understand and apply group dynamics
+• understand and work with group dynamics

-- contain and catalyse unconscious process
+• contain and catalyse unconscious process

-- assess your facilitating strengths and weaknesses
+• assess their facilitating strengths and weaknesses

 This training is for: counsellors, psychotherapists, coaches, trainers and those who have group work experience and are facilitating or planning to facilitate workshops and training courses.
 It is suitable both for those who wish to incorporate a facilitation element in their work and for experienced trainers who wish to refine their skills.